qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/command-arguments.md

 ### Access arguments by node name

-Unsafe arguments can also be accessed by node name which, again, is the recommended way of doing it.
+Node name can also access unsafe arguments which, again, is the recommended way of doing it.

 Use these methods when accessing unsafe arguments by their node name: